jaironf/Movie-App-Nextjs/README.md

 ## Features

 - **Movie List**: Display a list of movies fetched from TheMovieDB API.
-- **Movie Modal**: View detailed information about a specific movie, including title, description, and an image.
+- **Movie Information**: View detailed information about a specific movie, including title, description, and an image.
 - **Modal with Backdrop**: The modal includes a blurred backdrop when opened for better focus on the content.
 - **Responsive Design**: The app is fully responsive and works well on different screen sizes.
 - **Pagination**: Users can navigate through different pages of movie results using the pagination component.